Yandex Cloud

 You cannot use the yandex_storage_bucket_iam_binding resource to assign primitive roles, such as viewer, editor, or admin for a bucket if the yandex_storage_bucket_grant resource or the acl or grant parameters of the yandex_storage_bucket resource are used simultaneously.

-• members: Types and IDs of entities assigned the role.
+• members: Types and IDs of entities getting the role.
 Specify it as userAccount:<user_ID> or serviceAccount:<service_account_ID>.

-For more information about yandex_storage_bucket_iam_binding resource properties, see this provider guide.
+For more information about the yandex_storage_bucket_iam_binding resource properties, see this provider guide.

 2. If you intend to use the yandex_storage_bucket_iam_binding resource together with yandex_storage_bucket_grant for the same bucket, we recommend creating them sequentially.
 To do this, add a dependency on the yandex_storage_bucket_grant resource to the yandex_storage_bucket_iam_binding section.